Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/optimizing-bossroom.md

 See [Object pooling](../../advanced-topics/object-pooling.md).

-## UTP properties configuration {#utp-properties-configuration}
+## Unity Transport properties configuration {#utp-properties-configuration}

-The [Unity Transport Package](../../../transport/about.md) (UTP) has properties you can configure to meet a game’s needs.
+The [Unity Transport package](../../../transport/about.md) has properties you can configure to meet a game’s needs.
 You can find these properties in the Inspector of the UnityTransport script.

-The Boss Room sample shows how to adapt some UTP properties to fit its specific requirements.
-Most of the UTP property configuration remains unchanged.
+The Boss Room sample shows how to adapt some Unity Transport properties to fit its specific requirements.
+Most of the Unity Transport property configuration remains unchanged.
 However, we changed the following property values:

 * [Disconnect Timeout](#disconnect-timeout)
 * [Max Connect Attempts](#max-connect-attempts)